The Lonesome West: Synopsis

+Girleen, a young lady who briefly appears earlier in the story to sell poteen to Valene, and who was deeply attached to Father Welsh, is devastated by his suicide, and delivers the letter to the brothers, before going away for the rest of the play.
 When Coleman and Valene read his letter, they attempt to reconcile themselves, and a "confessions" scene ensues, in which the brothers take turns to admit the wrongs that they had secretly done to each other in the past, and to forgive each other's "sins."
 Coleman loses his temper when Valene admits to shoving a pencil down the throat of Coleman's old girlfriend, causing her to then fall in love with the doctor that removed it.
 Valene says "Try and top that one for yourself."
 Coleman delivers an even more terrible confession, revealing that he cut the ears off Valene's dog two years previously, presenting the evidence of the severed dog's ears in a brown paper bag.
 In shock, Valene attempts to murder Coleman with a kitchen knife, but Coleman in turn destroys Valene's stove with multiple shot gun blasts, and smashes his new collection of ceramic religious figurines.
 After a standoff, they calm down and Coleman apologises sincerely; they concede that "Maybe Father Welsh's soul'll be all right so."